Effective January 27, 2020

 We keep your information on secured servers and use reasonable and industry-standard administrative and technical measures to safeguard your PII from loss, misuse and unauthorized access, disclosure, and destruction.
 For example, the service is only available over HTTPS encryption, and we continuously monitor our services for potential abuse.
 Employee access to data is tightly controlled and monitored.
-Our participating publishers and other partners are contractually required to maintain the security of your information, and our credit card processing vendor uses industry-leading security measures to protect your information both during the transaction and after it is complete.
+Sites in the Scroll network and other partners are contractually required to maintain the security of your information, and our credit card processing vendor uses industry-leading security measures to protect your information both during the transaction and after it is complete.

 Some final words from our lawyers

 Please be aware that no security measures are perfect or impenetrable.
 We cannot ensure or warrant the security of any information you transmit to us and you do so at your own risk.

 We do not knowingly collect or solicit personally identifiable information from children under thirteen (13) years of age.
 You must be at least 13 years old to use the Services or to comment on any portion of the Website.
 If you are not 13 years old, please do not send any personal information about yourself or attempt to sign up for any of the Services.